Why Your Pace Slips and How to Fix It: Smart Strategies for Faster, Healthier Running

 • Every fourth week: cut mileage by 20 % and drop intensity – the “easy” week lets your body consolidate gains.

-4. Leverage collections & community sharing – Join a training collection that groups similar workouts (e.g., “Mid‑week speed series”).
-Sharing your completed runs with peers provides accountability and fresh ideas without the need for a personal coach.
+4. Leverage collections & community sharing – Find a training collection that bundles workouts together—think “Mid‑week speed series.”
+Posting your finished runs to a group of other runners creates accountability and opens you up to new approaches without hiring a coach.

 5. Closing & workout – a forward‑looking finish